-The Academy of Finland’s Flagship Programme is an instrument that supports high-quality research and increases the societal impact emerging from the research.
+The Research Council of Finland’s Flagship Programme is an instrument that supports high-quality research and increases the economic and societal impact emerging from the research.
 The Finnish Flagships represent an effective mix of close cooperation with business and society, adaptability and a strong commitment from host organisations.

 International collaboration is an integral part of the Flagships’ activities.
-The Academy promotes international cooperation in flagship fields through special actions together with its American partners.
-Read more about the Academy’s cooperation with the United States.
+The Research Council promotes international cooperation in flagship fields through special actions together with its American partners.
+Read more about the Research Council's cooperation with the United States.

 The Flagships create future know-how and sustainable solutions to societal challenges and promote economic growth by, for example, developing new business opportunities.